 Over forty years ago, Sr. Ephraim Chacon and his brother opened a road and began a dairy farm and apple orchard in this remote Talamanca Mountain valley.
 Today several lodges settle naturally into the landscape here, a prime destination for birders.
 After settling in to our accommodations, we walk one of the lodge's nature trails, learning about the flora and fauna of the tropical cloud forest.
 With luck, we spot an American Dipper feeding in the rushing trout stream!
 Enjoy a lovely meal tonight at the lodge's restaurant.

-Accommodations at Savegre Hotel, Natural Reserve and Spa (B,L,D) www.savegre.com
+Accommodations at Savegre Hotel, Natural Reserve and Spa (B,L,D)

-Sun., Jan.
-15 Rio Savegre Valley / Montane Cloud Forests
+Fri., Jan.
+7 Rio Savegre Valley | Montane Cloud Forests

-Today we walk the local road where we get an excellent view of these beautiful Talamanca Range forests and their fantastic residents, like Flame-throated Warbler, Flame-colored Tanager, Long-tailed Silky-Flycatcher, and Emerald Toucanet.
+Today we walk the local road where we get an excellent view of these beautiful Talamanca Range forests and their fantastic residents, like Flame-throated Warbler, Flame-colored Tanager, Long-tailed Silky-Flycatcher, Black Guan, and Northern Emerald-Toucanet.
 Throughout the valley, various trails lead to waterfalls, secluded canyons, and mountain vistas; several options are available to us.

-Resplendent Quetzal are found in this valley year round, and we often spot them near a favorite fruiting tree where several males may congregate.
-On trails that wind past rivers and lakes, we look for Collared Trogon, Collared and Slate-throated Redstart, Large-footed Finch, Long-tailed Silky Flycatcher, and Sooty Robin.
+Resplendent Quetzal are found in this valley year-round, and we often spot them near a favorite fruiting tree where several males may congregate.
+On trails that wind past rivers and lakes, we look for Collared Trogon, Collared and Slate-throated Redstart, Large-footed Finch, and Sooty Robin.

-Montane oak forest dominates the area, including magnificent oaks like Wild Brazilletos, Winter's Bark Trees, and Cipresillos.
+Montane oak forest dominates the area, including magnificent oaks like Wild Brazilleto, Winter's Bark Tree, and Cipresillo.
 We take a stab at identifying them and then simply admire the hundreds of species of bromeliads, lichens, mosses, ferns, and the multitude of orchids and colorful flowers.
 Locals raise fruit on the hillsides and farm trout in small ponds.

 For those that wish, a loop hike can be made up and around a ridgeline above the lodge.
 Accommodations at Savegre Hotel, Natural Reserve and Spa (B,L,D)